wavefrontHQ/docs/pages/doc/external_links_managing.md

 ### Filter Regex Example

-When you specify a filter, only time series that match the filter show the external link option.
+When you specify a filter, only time series that match the filter shows the external link option.

 The following screenshot shows an example that specifies all three types of filters.